digirix/Apexsaas/Progress.md

    - Ensured double-entry accounting principles with automatic balance checking
    - Fixed source document handling to properly support manual journal entries
    - Removed redundant header elements from Finance pages to eliminate duplication of information already available in the top navigation
+   - Implemented full CRUD functionality with Edit and Delete operations
+   - Created comprehensive Edit Journal Entry form with route at /finance/journal-entries/edit/:id
+   - Added validation to prevent editing or deleting posted entries
+   - Enhanced Journal Entries list with edit and delete buttons (only for non-posted entries)
+   - Added confirmation dialogs for safe deletion of journal entries
+   - Ensured proper debit/credit balance validation in both create and edit forms
+   - Removed redundant Account Heads tab as it duplicated Chart of Accounts functionality
    - Made the Finance Dashboard the central hub with tabs for Invoices, Payments, and Chart of Accounts

 2. **API Integration Fixes:**